-The maximum Office Cost Expenditure (OCE) available for 2013-2014 is £71,378.
-This was set by the Independent Financial Review Panel (IFRP) in the Northern Ireland Assembly Members’ Salaries, Allowances, Expenses and Pensions Determination March 2012 (as amended in December 2012).
-Where a Member is in receipt, under any scheme prepared by the Independent Parliamentary Standards authority, of payments or allowances in connection with carrying out duties as a member of the House of Commons, the maximum OCE available is £17,844.
+The maximum Office Cost Expenditure (OCE) available for 2014-2015 is £69,238.
+The annual allowance is set by the Independent Financial Review Panel (IFRP) in the Northern Ireland Assembly Members’ Salaries, Allowances, Expenses and Pensions Determination March 2012 (as amended).
+Where a Member is in receipt, under any scheme prepared by the Independent Parliamentary Standards authority, of payments or allowances in connection with carrying out duties as a member of the House of Commons, the maximum OCE available is £8,655.
 Where a Member exceeds the £1,000 office resource allowance, the maximum OCE available is reduced by the amount of the excess.

 OCE is paid to meet the expenses incurred by a Member in connection with carrying out his or her Assembly duties.
 It is not an automatic entitlement paid to a Member by virtue of membership of the Assembly.
 OCE is only paid to a Member who has actually incurred admissible expenditure.

 As its name suggests, OCE is generally used to allow a Member to provide a service to constituents through a constituency office.
 Items that can be claimed from OCE include office rent and rates, offices utilities (including heating and lighting and telephones), office equipment, office furniture and office consumables.
-OCE can also be used to allow a Member to engage the services of administrative support staff and to buy in research or secretarial services.
-OCE cannot be claimed without valid proof of the actual expenses that have been incurred. >
+OCE can also be used to allow a Member to engage the services of administrative support staff OCE cannot be claimed without valid proof of the actual expenses that have been incurred.

 Further details regarding OCE can be found in the Financial Support for Members Handbook, published on the NI Assembly website here.
-A full copy of the Northern Ireland Assembly Members’ Salaries, Allowances, Expenses and Pensions Determination can be found on the IFRP website here.
+A full copy of the Northern Ireland Assembly Members’ Salaries, Allowances, Expenses and Pensions Determination March 2012 (as amended) can be found on the IFRP website here.

 The amount of OCE available each year is a maximum amount which must not be exceeded.
 If at any point of time during the year a Member submits an invoice, and there are insufficient funds available to process the invoice, the Member may choose to submit the necessary funds to the Assembly prior to payment being made on his/her behalf.
 Where a Member makes a contribution these amounts will show as negative amounts on the detailed report, with the description given as “Contribution to ……”.
+If contributions are made towards support staff costs, these are deducted at source and the published amounts will be the “net” amount after contributions are deducted.
 Other contributions may be made by Members from time to time – e.g. use of constituency offices for Party meetings or during an election.

-The date of the invoice determines in which financial year the expense may be claimed, irrespective of period covered by the invoice.
+The tax date of an invoice determines the financial year in which the expense may be claimed, irrespective of period covered by the invoice.
 However, expenses which are subject to tax and claimed after 15 April, will not be paid until May and will be charged against the following year.

 In the detailed analysis of OCE, it should be noted that where a Member’s name is given as the “Supplier” the payment was made as a reimbursement to the Member for admissible expenditure incurred.
 If a Member shares an office with another Member it may be possible for one Member to pay the full cost of an invoice and then to claim a reimbursement from his/her colleague for their share of the costs, therefore a Member may show as the supplier in the record of another Member.
 This may also extend to Petty Cash claims, where one Member holds the account but the costs may relate to all those sharing the premises.

-Members are permitted to use OCE to purchase stationery, prepaid postage envelopes, toners, supplies, office equipment etc. for use in their constituency offices and where these items have been purchased from the central Assembly Office Resources department the supplier will be “NI Assembly” and the items will not be analysed in detail but recorded as ‘Recharge Consumables’ expenditure.
+Members are permitted to use OCE to purchase stationery, prepaid postage envelopes, toners, general office supplies, office equipment etc. for use in their constituency offices and where these items have been purchased from the central Assembly Office Resources department the supplier will be “NI Assembly”.

 Petty cash is used to purchase low cost items, e.g. refreshments, newspapers, office supplies etc. It is not analysed in detail but recoded as ‘petty cash’ expenditure.
 The maximum that may be processed through petty cash each month is £75.00